 The audit committee provides oversight over the institution's financial reporting policies, practices and control and internal and external audit functions.
-It shall be responsible for the setting up of the internal audit department and for the appointment operations, long-term strategies and risk tolerance level of the institution. (a) The board of trustees shall approve, independent external of the internal auditor as well as the independent external auditor who shall both report directly to the audit committee.
-In cases of appointment or dismissal of external auditors, it is encouraged that the decision be made only by independent, nonexecutive audit committee members.
+It shall be responsible for the setting up of the internal audit department and for the appointment of the internal auditor as well as the independent external auditor who shall both report directly to the audit committee.
+In cases of appointment or dismissal of external auditors, it is encouraged that the decision be made only by independent, non-executive audit committee members.
 It shall monitor and evaluate the adequacy and effectiveness of the internal control system.